 I would always be excited to see my brother, until I actually got to see him.
 Things would be great for about 5 minutes, and then I would realize that he was still a jerk, and I would be ready for him to leave.
 One time I do remember him being a decent brother was when he was drunk.
 We had been talking about movies earlier and he offered to load up my hard-drive with a bunch of movies and music from his files.
 I was really excited because this was one of the first nice things he had offered to me in a long, long time.
 He was normally a pain while around, never thinking about anyone but himself.
 Each time he left though I would always find excuses as to why he was a jerk and wish I had more time with him.

 My parents had known the reality of his addiction for a long time; they just chose to keep me in the dark about it.
-During the summer of 2011 they were finally able to get my brother into New Life House, and they still hadn’t told me anything about it.
+During the summer of 2011, they were finally able to get my brother into New Life House to begin his sober journey, and they still hadn’t told me anything about it.
 I kept asking if he was going to be able to come home for summer, even for a weekend.
-Finally they sat me down and told me the truth about him and where he was: a drug addict who was in a sober living home.
+Finally, they sat me down and told me the truth about him being on his sober journey and where he was: a drug addict who was in a sober living home.
 I didn’t really know how to react, I was floored by the information that I had so easily pushed out of my mind for years.
 Everything made sense in that moment, all the dots finally made a picture.
 I wanted to see my brother, to see for myself the reality in which I had avoided.

 I was excited, but at the same time scared that it was only temporary and he would relapse.
 Late one night I was lying in bed thinking about the possibility of a relapse and realized that I didn’t want to go back to that life, having an addict brother whom I didn’t want around.
 I finally had begun to have a real relationship with my brother, one that I had wanted for so long.
 I was so scared, and so unsure of what would happen, the thought of losing my brother again was unbearable.
 Crying and afraid, I woke up my parents.
 They reassured me that he was in a good place, and not to worry about him.
 The house would take care of it all.
 They said they were scared too, but this was something that my brother had to do on his own.
 I hated that I couldn’t help him, but understood.